Lest We Forget

 I find it easiest if I take them in the morn.
 However, my routine also includes breakfast, which is not particularly elaborate or time-consuming in its preparation.

 And I sometimes read a morning newspaper.
 Or dash off to join fellow players on a local tennis court.
 Or check my computer, which I either have to boot or wake from sleeping mode.
 And turn on the mouse, which is cordless.
 I’ve turned it off in an attempt to prolong life of its AA batteries.
 I know I’ll have to recharge them at some point in the future.

-I often do the above to the soothing strains from a classical music FM station.
 We have only one that serves this geographic area.
 While I’m grateful for it, I sometimes think it simplifies life not to have more than one station to choose from.